microsoft/TypeScript-Website/packages/handbook-v1/en/Module Resolution.md

 title: Module Resolution
 layout: docs
 permalink: /docs/handbook/module-resolution.html
+oneline: How TypeScript resolves modules in JavaScript
 ---

 > This section assumes some basic knowledge about modules.
-Please see the [Modules](./Modules.md) documentation for more information.
+> Please see the [Modules](./Modules.md) documentation for more information.

-*Module resolution* is the process the compiler uses to figure out what an import refers to.
+_Module resolution_ is the process the compiler uses to figure out what an import refers to.
 Consider an import statement like `import { a } from "moduleA"`;
 in order to check any use of `a`, the compiler needs to know exactly what it represents, and will need to check its definition `moduleA`.